Andyroid0/Phaser_template/readme.md

 Other than that there is no opinion on how you should structure your project.
 There is a `scenes` folder in `src` where the `HelloWorldScene.ts` lives but you can do whatever you want.

 ## Static Assets

 Any static assets like images or audio files should be placed in the `public` folder.
-It'll then be served at http://localhost:8000/images/my-image.png

 Example `public` structure: